 If you see the words “negative,” “not involved,” or “clean” margins on a pathology report, it is usually good news.

-Tumor margins are considered clean, negative or not involved if there are no cancer cells seen at the edge of the surgically removed tissue.
+Tumor margins are considered clean, negative, or not involved if no cancer cells are seen at the edge of the surgically removed tissue.
 The pathologist will report the width of the margins they found.

-If a margin is clean, it means that there is a good chance that all the cancer was removed, no additional surgeries are needed, and the risk of the cancer regrowing is low.
+If a margin is clean, there is a good chance that all the cancer was removed, no additional surgeries are needed, and the risk of the cancer regrowing is low.

-Remember, it is nearly impossible to examine the full margin of a tumor, so it is possible that there are a small number of cancer cells at the margin in an area that was not examined.
+But celebration might be a little guarded: remember, it is nearly impossible to examine the full margin of a tumor, so there may be a small number of cancer cells at the margin in an area that was not examined.

 This possibility is a reason wide surgical margins are attempted during surgery.
 Surgeons want to improve the odds of getting clean margins.1,4,5